-The Royal College of Physicians assumes the copyright of all materials prepared for any part of all examinations.
+The Royal College of Physicians assumes the copyright and intellectual property of all materials prepared for any part of all examinations.
 Candidates must not discuss, publish or in any other way attempt to share any material which they have encountered in their examination(s).